thriveweb/deking-new/content/services/single-service.md

   your pool from scratch, or replace an old deck with a brand new timber pool deck.
 welcomeImage: /images/uploads/bracken-ridge-3-.jpg
-bannerTitle: Easter Special Free Egg Chair
-bannerDescription: Purchase a Deck and/or Patio Roof this Easter and receive a Free Egg Chair.
-bannerImage: /images/uploads/12.jpg
 accordion: []
 servicePriceTitle: Price guide
 QuoteTitle: Get an instant online estimate on your custom pool decking